artic92/linkedin_profile/experience_evoleo.md

 ## Title

-Digital Design Embedded Engineer - Avionics
+Avionics Digital Design Embedded Engineer

 ## Company

-Evoleo Technologies
+EVOLEO Technologies

-EVOLEO Technologies is a Portuguese SME investing in skills related to the design of critical and highly complex electronic systems.
-It provides engineering services covering a wide range of needs in the electronics design, embedded and systems engineering.
-EVOLEO embraces five areas of activity: Space, Transportation, Energy, Health and Industry.
+EVOLEO Technologies is a Portuguese company focused on design and production of electronic components for space applications.

 ## Location